BCarnaval/dvmc-impurity-solver/samples/03_CPT_3x4/README.md

 > ### Note
 >
 > It takes approximately 40 minutes to run [Béluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en)
+> supercomputer using 64 MPI processes with 1 CPU per task and 1G of memory.
+It roughly reproduces the
-> supercomputer.
-It roughly reproduces the third graph of figure 3 in the paper: **PhysRevB.106.245132**
+>  third graph of figure 3 in the paper: **PhysRevB.106.245132**

 ## Content